-Designed to teach the fundamentals of the French language (or to maintain the knowledge of French), the classes take place four times a week for two periods of 75 minutes each and are taught by native and experienced French instructors.
+Designed to teach the fundamentals of the French language (and/or to maintain the knowledge of French), the classes take place each day (except for field trip days) for two periods of 75 minutes each and are taught by native and experienced French instructors.

 At Le Camp d'Été, we believe that the recipe for a successful summer consists of the right mix between languages, sports, arts, sciences and performing arts.